Oksol79/Portfoilio-Project-Sales-Analytics-with-BigQuery-Python/README.md

  - Scikit-posthocs for post-hoc tests for multiple comparisons.

 ## **Dataset:**
-The dataset was created using a SQL query to the BigQuery database tables.
-The dataset included the following fields: order date, session ID, continent, country, device, browser, device model name, operating system, browser language, traffic source information, traffic channel, registered user ID, whether the user confirmed their email, whether the user subscribed to the newsletter, product category, product name, price, short product description.
+The dataset was created using an SQL query to the BigQuery database tables.
+The dataset included the following fields: order date, session ID, continent, country, device, browser, device model name, operating system, browser language, traffic source information, traffic channel, registered user ID, whether the user confirmed their email, whether the user subscribed to the newsletter, product category, product name, price, and short product description.
 When creating the dataset, the necessary table join types were set.
 The fact that there are few registered users was also taken into account, but we are interested in all orders and all sessions, even if the user has not registered on the site.

 ## **List of tasks:**
 1. Connecting to a database.